 “It’s been a long day.”

 He reached back and pulled something out of his pocket.
 He pushed it across the table to her.
-It was a money clip with a bundle of bills.
+It was a money clip with a bundle of orange cards.
 “Please?
 Show me what Old Gab hears?
 She’s been talking about it for years but I never understood.
 I never had the ears for it, but I have a feeling you do.”

 Linsan stared at the money clip for a long moment.
 She was exhausted and tired, but the lure of music called to her.
 She didn’t care about the money as much as feeling the bow hum in her hand.